 Smoked Rack of Lamb is the perfect dish to make for a special occasion or a weekend feast.
-Master the art of smoking with this step by step guide, creating juicy, smokey and mouthwatering Rack of Lamb.
+Learn how to smoke lamb with this easy step by step guide, creating juicy, smokey and mouthwatering Rack of Lamb.
+Seasoned with fresh Rosemary, Thyme and Garlic, this will leave your guests wanting more!

 Equipment